 Video of the Day

-If Your: Hips Are Sagging
+1. Your Hips Are Sagging

-If your core muscles are weak, holding a plank is going to be a struggle.
+If your core muscles are weak, holding a 30-second plank is going to be a struggle.
 "Poor rectus abdominal and oblique strength limit your ability to properly support the midsection of your plank," Tripp says.
 That results in your hips sagging in an attempt to lighten the load for your abs.
 But this throws off proper form and places too much pressure on your lower back.
 Ouch!

 But while doing a ton of crunches can help strengthen your abs, but it won't improve your ability to hold a plank.
 "Having a well-balanced strength and conditioning program that is designed to not only develop your plank holds, but also address specific muscle weakness is key," Tripp says.